-The meaning of equality has changed for men and women over the course of the last five, ten, and even fifty years.
+The meaning of equality has changed for men and women over the course of the last ten or even fifty years.
 Today, equality means something different to each person, but there are still some areas where men and women are not equal, especially when it comes to their marriage.

 1. Equality vs Being Equal In A Marriage

 What is the difference between equality and being equal in a marriage?